A working hub for the regional food economy.

 The Redd is comprised of a two-block, 80,000-square-foot food production and distribution campus including two buildings: Redd West, a former distribution hub and sales center; and the Redd East, a 1918 ironworks.

-With more than 20,000 square feet of warehouse space, Redd West will serve as a cold storage, aggregation, packaging, and distribution center, and also includes three commercial production kitchens.
-Redd West is scheduled to be fully completed and occupied in Fall 2016.
+With more than 20,000 square feet of warehouse space, Redd West serves as a cold storage, aggregation, packaging, and distribution center, and also includes three commercial production kitchens.

 In an exciting partnership with B-Line Sustainable Urban Delivery, which will manage the Redd’s warehousing and distribution center, rural producers can make one efficient drop at the Redd — rather than dozens all over town — where B-Line will manage warehousing, aggregation, and last-mile logistics.